OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 ![](Pizza.jpg)

 ## Introduction
 This is a power BI project on sales analysis of an imaginary store called **Boston Pizza**.
+It is a year worth of sales from a fictitious pizza place.
 The project is to analyze and derive insights to answer crutial questions and help the store make data driven decisions.

 _*Disclimer_*: All datasets and reports do not represent any company or store.